Solar panel pigeon proofing: is it worth it?

 6. Attract other pests

-A bird’s cosy nest can attract other pests like squirrels, rats, mice, and insects who want in on the action.
+A pigeon’s cosy nest can attract other pests like squirrels, rats, mice, and insects who want in on the action.

 These fellow trespassers can exacerbate damages to both panels and the structure of the building.

-This is especially true of squirrels and all other rodents, which will instinctively chew through your panels' wiring to control the length of their teeth.
+Squirrels and other rodents, for example, instinctively chew through panels’ wiring to control the length of their four front teeth – which like pigeon beaks, never stop growing.

-How much does solar panel bird proofing cost?
+How much does solar panel pigeon proofing cost?

-Compared to the overall cost of installing a solar & battery system, bird proofing is relatively inexpensive, at roughly £50 per panel.
+Compared to the overall cost of installing a solar & battery system, pigeon proofing is relatively inexpensive, at roughly £50 per panel.

 2kWp